oilverb/data-science-s2025/data-science-curriculum-build/challenges/c09-income-assignment.md

 }
 ```

-What do some counties have higher income than others? what are some
-characteristics of the highest-income counties?
+## Guiding Question: Why do some counties have higher income than others? what are some characteristics of the highest-income counties?

-My hypothesis: high income = high elevation
+### My hypothesis: high income = high elevation

 Additional data is sourced from USGS DEM data for elevation, and
 formatted by this dude on reddit into an excel sheet